Pankaj-B/WithoutKnot/README.md

-# WithoutKnot
+# WithoutKnot 2.0
-Its Blender 4.0 Plugin based on 2D Bezier Curve that join the splines with 3 Variations
+Its Blender 4.0 Plugin based on 3D Bezier Curve that join nearest spline in 3 Variations Support All Type of Handles
+Support 3d Axis